Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 We would like to hear from the community on which syntax is more natural.

-In any case, the built-in syntax is translated to a delegated property under the hood:
+Note that we propose to translate the syntax extension to delegation under the hood, similar to the delegate-first approach:

 ```kotlin
 class Example {